 The sequence of beds that characterizes sedimentary rocks is called bedding.
 That is usually one of the most evident features of sedimentary rocks.

-The layering can be produced by differences in color of the material, in size of grains, or mineral content, or chemical composition.
+The layering can be produced by differences in the color of the material, in size of grains, mineral content, or chemical composition.
 All of these differences can be explained by differences in the environment present during sedimentation events.

 Igneous rocks, because of magma and lava cooling, form different rock bodies.
-The structures of igneous rocks are large scale features, which are dependent on several factors like:
+The structures of igneous rocks are large-scale features, which are dependent on several factors like:

 - Composition of magma.

-- Viscosity of magma.
+- The viscosity of magma.